 To say that weight training is healthy is just a generalized statement.
 Weight training is a means to stimulate hormones.
 How you will use it, will determine how much and what hormones will be stimulated/destimulated.

 To achieve muscle growth and the ideal figure, you need intensive even beastly workouts.
 But up to such intensity you should arrive gradually, allowing your immune system to adapt and become able to tolerate the shock.
-This way your immune system and health get stronger.
+This way your immune system, health and muscles get stronger.

 Long workouts over 60 minutes are not recommended, not only because of the immune system.
 It very is possible to train 90 minutes without getting ill and without any problem.
 Prolonged workouts activate cortisol which directly hinders and slows your training gains.

 Inadequate sleep can be very strong factor in getting ill after exercising.
 With the best nutrition and supplements before and after exercising but without enough sleep, you can still get ill after exercising.
 Enough sleep means sleeping 8 hours every day.